gregd72002/headunit-desktop-rpi-imagebuilder/README.md

 Objectives:
 - be fast to boot
-- build image ready to flash that supports all functionality needed by headunit-desktop
+- build stable image ready to flash that supports all functionality needed by headunit-desktop
 - with wifi and bluetooth support
 - automatically starts headunit-desktop